Breaking Emotional Eating Habits

 And naturally, right around these moments, you’re going to be in an elevated emotional state.

-Even some positive life changes, such as a move or marriage, can drive you to eat emotionally because, although it’s rooted in happiness, these times are still a source of stress based on an unknown future.
+Even positive life changes, such as a move or marriage, can drive you to eat emotionally because, even though they’re rooted in happiness, they’re still a source of stress based on an unknown future.

 As such, the triggers for emotional eating are quite personal: while you may be excited to be going on holiday or moving to a new town or city, others may find it increasingly stressful.

-Indeed, any emotional situation is a case in which emotional eating can become a thing.
+Indeed, any emotional situation is something that emotional eating can latch onto.

 Of course, emotions and stress are a normal part of life, but it’s how we react to these things that determine our outcome, not whether or not they’re triggers for emotional eating.